seung-lab/cloud-volume/README.md

 # Parallel Operation
 vol = CloudVolume('gs://mybucket/retina/image', parallel=True) # Use all cores
 vol.parallel = 4 # e.g. any number > 1, use this many cores
-data = vol[:] # uses shared memory to coordinate processes del data # closes mmap file handle vol.unlink_shared_memory() # delete the shared memory associated with this cloudvolume vol.shared_memory_id # get/set the shared memory location for this instance
+data = vol[:] # uses shared memory to coordinate processes under the hood

 # Shared Memory Output (can be used by other processes)
 vol = CloudVolume(...)